 The program detects your operating system and version on startup, and displays the information in the program interface.

-The interface itself has only one button that will restore the settings to their factory defaults when activated.
+The interface itself has only one button; a click on the button restores the settings to their factory defaults when activated.

 Refreshing the system services will restore the services to their initial values.
 The Registry refresh requires some explanation.
 The program will only reset Registry settings that ship with Windows.
 It will not reset keys that have been added by third party installations.